aws-samples/aws-devops-pipeline-accelerator/README.md

 * Java based application pipeline templates that deploys to container ecosystem like ECS and EKS
 * Frontend UI based application pipeline templates for deployment to AWS environments
 * Workflow templates for infrastructure based applications for Amazon CodeCatalyst
-* Enable multi account and cross region provsioning and deployment
+* Enable Multi-Account and Cross-Region provsioning and deployment

 ## Access Management
 There are multiple aspects of accesses while working or using DPA templates: